ibm-cloud-docs/secrets-manager/tutorials/kubernetes-secrets.md

 - Review the [secret types in {{site.data.keyword.secrets-manager_short}}](https://external-secrets.io/latest/provider/ibm-secrets-manager/){: external} that are supported by External Secrets Operator.
 - Learn more about the [{{site.data.keyword.secrets-manager_short}} API](/apidocs/secrets-manager/secrets-manager-v2).

-You can also use the [Secrets Manager module](https://github.com/terraform-ibm-modules/terraform-ibm-secrets-manager) to provision and configure {{site.data.keyword.secrets-manager_short}} instances as code.
-For more information about Terraform IBM Modules, see [About Terraform IBM Modules](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
+You can also use the [Secrets Manager module](https://registry.terraform.io/modules/terraform-ibm-modules/secrets-manager/ibm/latest){: external} to provision and configure {{site.data.keyword.secrets-manager_short}} instances as code.
+For more information about Terraform IBM Modules, see [About Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
 {: tip}